 Step 8: Prepare the filling

-Step 9: Divide and fill
+Step 9: Divide the dough and add the filling

-Step 10: Roll
+Step 10: Shape the dough

 Step 11: Second rise (Proof the dough)